San Marcos Growers LogoSan Marcos Growers

 Corokia cotoneaster 'Little Prince' - Twisting and interlacing black branches give this tiny-leafed, evergreen shrub a unique form.
 This variety is a dwarf version, growing only to 3-4 feet tall.
 Small star-like flowers decorate the intricate branches in the spring.
 Older plants may form orange fruits.
 Plant in sun or part shade with moderate water.
 It can tolerate alkaline soil and is hardy to <15 degrees F.

-This information about Corokia cotoneaster 'Little Prince' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Corokia cotoneaster 'Little Prince' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.